bloom-lmh/awe-axios/docs/en/IOC-AOP/Dependency Injection.md

 ::: warning But there are prerequisites and risks

-1.  `axios-plus` infers based on the property declaration type, such as the `UserService` type declared in `userService: UserService` in the example above.
+1.  `awe-axios` infers based on the property declaration type, such as the `UserService` type declared in `userService: UserService` in the example above.
 However, type inference is not always accurate, for example with the `typeof` keyword, `any` type, `unknown` type, etc. If you want to use this feature, you need to write precise type annotations to avoid potential type errors.
 2. Object-oriented languages often use polymorphism, meaning a class can have many subclasses.
-If you register multiple subclasses of a class (but the parent class is not registered), and you use the parent class type for injection, `axios-plus` will have multiple candidates (multiple subclass instances of the same kind) and cannot determine which specific subclass to inject.
+If you register multiple subclasses of a class (but the parent class is not registered), and you use the parent class type for injection, `awe-axios` will have multiple candidates (multiple subclass instances of the same kind) and cannot determine which specific subclass to inject.
 Therefore, if you use a property declared as a parent class, ensure that if multiple subclasses are registered, the parent class is also registered to create a best candidate (the parent class itself).

 :::
 -->

 ## Instance Scopes

-`axios-plus` provides multiple instance injection modes during dependency injection, including Singleton, Transient, Prototype, Shallow Clone, etc., to meet the needs of different scenarios.
+`awe-axios` provides multiple instance injection modes during dependency injection, including Singleton, Transient, Prototype, Shallow Clone, etc., to meet the needs of different scenarios.
 The creation strategy is controlled by the `scope` configuration, with a default value of `SINGLETON`:

 | Scope          | Description                                                                     | Suitable Scenarios                                                 |
 | -------------- | ------------------------------------------------------------------------------- | ------------------------------------------------------------------ |